Scapegoating the aliens

 Glis (fat dormouse)

 These are secretive nocturnal animals with a hibernation period of nearly seven months and with the appearance of a small squirrel.
-The date of their introduction to Britain is unknown but could have been by the Romans 2000 years ago as a food source.
+An unknown number of these animals were introduced in 1902 by Walter Rothschild.
 A few scattered colonies remain.
-Conservation zealots are currently making efforts to eradicate them.
+Conservation zealots are currently making efforts to limit their expansion rate.

 Sika deer

-These were introduced from Asia at the turn of the century and, as indicated above, there are plans to eradicate them in order to preserve the genetic purity of the red deer.
+These were introduced from East Asia in 1860 and, as indicated above, the UK population is subjected to culls in part, to preserve the genetic purity of the red deer.
 The absurdity is compounded by the fact that other ‘conservationists’ want to curb red deer numbers to protect recently planted commercial forests.
 It has been suggested that red deer could be reintroduced from captivity once the forests have grown – and that they would be specially bred with ‘improved’ antlers to satisfy trophy shooters.

 Mink